 Muhalebi is another dessert that originates from the Middle East that has found a home in Turkey and probably the oldest dessert on this list.
 The origin of this dessert is linked to the Sasanian Empire around the third century, making muhallebi one of the oldest versions of custard.
 The traditional preparation method includes shredded pieces of chicken and Turkey is one of the rare countries that still serves muhallebi by following its original, authentic recipe.

-If you ever traveled to Turkey or some of the Slavic countries, you probably tried sarma but did you know that there’s also a sweet version of the popular cabbage roll?
-Don’t worry though, this dessert doesn’t consist of sauerkraut.
+If you ever traveled to Turkey or some of the Slavic countries, you probably tried dolma or sarma but did you know that there’s also a sweet version of the popular snack?
+Don’t worry though, this dessert doesn’t consist of sauerkraut or pickled grape leaves.
 The wrap consists of one layer of dough while and inside the stuffing consists of fıstık ezmesi (pistachio butter).
 That’s where the distinguishing color comes from.
 Unlike what you might think, this color is 100% natural and doesn’t include any chemicals or food coloring.
 To give this green goodie its sweet flavor, for the finishing touch, the sweets are dipped in sherbet.

 Burma is yet another sweet that consists of several layers of sweet, thin phyllo dough placed atop of each other and wrapped around a rolling pin.
 Before baking, the sweet is dressed with butter and dipped with sherbet.
 That’s why the final result is a sweet with a hole in the middle.
 In the end, the hole is filled with nuts or pistachios that give the sweet a crunchy texture.

-No trip to Turkey is complete without trying künefe and you can smell this dessert from miles away while walking on the streets in any Turkish city.
+No trip to Turkey is complete without trying künefe (also known as kadayif in the Balkans) and you can smell this dessert from miles away while walking on the streets in any Turkish city.
 This dessert consists of a thin noodle-like pastry that’s deep-fried and soaked in sweet, sugar-based syrup layered with cheese or clotted cream and nuts.
 I know cheese might not be something you would like in your dessert but after trying künefe, you will change your mind.
 After all, there’s a good reason why this dessert is popular not only in Turkey but also in the Middle East and the Balkan.

 The word lokma translates to ‘bite’ in English and it’s one of Turkey’s most popular quick desserts you can get on the street.
 Lokma is a chestnut-sized piece of deep-fried dough flavored with sugar, sherbet (or sweet lemon syrup), honey, and cinnamon.
 This sweet has a rich tradition and it’s always served by people who celebrate a special occasion or mourn the loss of a loved one.